Near Kirkville in Itawamba County, Mississippi — The American South (East South Central)

 Red Trillium (Trillium sesslie)

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-A different marker also named Donivan Slough (a few steps from this marker); Pharr Mounds (approx. 3.3 miles away); Twentymile Bottom (approx. 4.7 miles away); Dogwood Valley (approx. 7.7 miles away); Tennessee - Tombigbee Waterway (approx. 9.2 miles away); Jamie L. Whitten Historic Landmark (approx. 9.2 miles away); River, Canal and Cut (approx. 9.2 miles away); Interpretive Sites (approx. 10.7 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+A different marker also named Donivan Slough (a few steps from this marker); Pharr Mounds (approx. 3.3 miles away); Twentymile Bottom (approx. 4.7 miles away); Dogwood Valley (approx. 7.7 miles away); Tennessee - Tombigbee Waterway (approx. 9.2 miles away); Jamie L. Whitten Historic Landmark (approx. 9.2 miles away); River, Canal and Cut (approx. 9.2 miles away); James Harrison “Babe” McCarthy (approx. 9˝ miles away).

 Also see . . .
 Natchez Trace Parkway.
 National Park Servcie (Submitted on August 21, 2017.)

 Credits.
 This page was last revised on August 22, 2017.
-This page originally submitted on August 20, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 181 times since then and 34 times this year.
-Photos: 1, 2, 3, 4. submitted on August 20, 2017, by Sandra Hughes of Killen, Usa. • Bernard Fisher was the editor who published this page.
+It was originally submitted on August 20, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 294 times since then and 43 times this year.
+Photos: 1, 2, 3, 4. submitted on August 20, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.